-Experiencing a stress fracture is a common concern among long distance runners due to the very nature of the repetitive movement sport of running.
+Experiencing stress fractures is a common concern among long distance runners due to the very nature of the repetitive movement sport of running.
 We can see this just by looking at the causes of a fracture.

 There are many causes and unknown causes of a fracture but one of the most common causes in runners is the fact that we move repeatedly in a rhythmic muscle manner over a long period of time.